The Jenny Lind bed looks casual but sophisticated in our son’s room!

 Robbie’s walls are Sherwin Williams Extra White (which we have all over our home – see this post for more examples of how Extra White looks in my home in different lights).
 It looks great against the black of the bed.

-I get asked if his jute chevron rug is scratchy – it is awesome and yes, actually soft!
-In fact, I liked it so much I bought a second one for myself.
+I get asked if his jute chevron rug is scratchy – it is awesome and actually soft!
+In fact, I liked it so much I bought a second one.
 It is made of jute and chenille.
 That is a great combo- the jute makes the chenille strong and durable, and the chenille makes the jute not scratchy.
-I am crazy about this rug, which is why we own two.

 I bought him that modern bean bag chair to read in because I remember loving my bean bag as a kid.
 After our dog threw up on it last year, I washed the cover and it came out perfectly- so I can attest to its’ longevity now too.
 The bean bag itself is nice and firm.
 It has a cute nautical rope on the back.